paninski-lab/eks/README.md

 ## Example scripts

 We provide several example datasets and fitting scripts to illustrate use of the package.
+See [Command-Line Arguments](docs/command-line_arguments.md) for more information on arguments.

 ### Single-camera datasets
 The `singlecam_example.py` script demonstrates how to run the EKS code for standard single-camera